Call Now

 Motor vehicles are becoming more advanced and packed with sophisticated technology by the year.
-Yet, this technology doesn’t necessarily mean that automobiles have been made safer.
+Yet this technology doesn’t necessarily mean that automobiles have become safer.
 In fact, seven of the 14 largest auto recalls occurred within the past decade.
 Recalls reached a record high in 2016.

 The defect could be a safety belt that fails to lock, an airbag that fails to deploy during a crash, or a sudden, baffling surge in acceleration.
 These recalls have been linked to dozens of deaths and many more injuries.

-If you have lingering concerns about a recent accident you or a loved one were involved in, you’ll be happy to know it costs you nothing to speak with an auto defect attorney at Kantrowitz, Goldhamer, & Graifman or to pursue a defective vehicle lawsuit if necessary.
+If you have lingering concerns about a recent accident you or a loved one was involved in, you’ll be happy to know it costs you nothing to speak with an auto defect attorney at Kantrowitz, Goldhamer, Graifman, Perlmutter & Carballo, P.C. or to pursue a defective vehicle lawsuit if necessary.
 In some cases, you may be entitled to compensation for medical expenses, lost wages, pain and suffering, or wrongful death benefits.

 Do You Have a Defective Vehicle Lawsuit?